Spatial

 AI to empower creativity

-In contrast, a tool itself is created for a particular and specific use and is defined for a certain action.
+In contrast, a tool is created for a specific use and defined for a particular action.

 AI for social good

-AI is so versatile that it can be used as a tool or as an instrument, and it allows communication between different domains.
+AI is so versatile that it can be used as a tool or an instrument, and it enables communication across different domains.

 Featured Work